brentini/inkscape-animation/README.md

 inkscape-animation
 ==================

-Another inkscape extension to help animators to created animated SVG.
+Another inkscape extension to help animators to create animation as SVG files.
 This extension makes each layer a distinct frame.
-Still in a very early development stage.
+It's still in early development stage.